protectai/nbdefense/docs/docs/getting-started/jupyter-lab-extension.md

 !!! info "Running NB Defense on JupyterLab in the cloud"

     The following instructions are for a local installation of JupyterLab.
-If you are interested in running the JupyterLab extension on a cloud platform, please visit the [JupyterLab Extension on Cloud Services](/getting-started/cloud-services/) page for instructions for each platform.
+If you are interested in running the JupyterLab Extension on a cloud platform, please visit the [JupyterLab Extension on Cloud Services](./cloud-services/index.md) page for instructions for each platform.

 1. Activate the Python environment that you use to run JupyterLab.